 An online proof (correct: contract proof) is an ISO-certified testing device for the graphic arts industry.
 The word online proof is usually used in the context that the proof is ordered online, i.e. via the Internet.

-A Color Proof (Contract Proof) is an ISO certified test equipment for the graphics industry.
-A color proof simulates the color of offset printing or gravure printing color accurate binding within the tight tolerances of ISO 12647-7.
-Today, a proof is processed via a RIP and then produced with pigment inkjet printers on special proofing papers.
+An online proof simulates the colourfulness of offset or gravure printing in a colour and legally binding manner within the narrow tolerances of ISO 12647-7.
+Today, it is almost exclusively calculated via a RIP and then produced with inkjet printers on special proof papers.

-The proof data is converted to color separations, then reassembled into a composite image to simulate overprinting and trapping correctly.
-The data is then passed as a composite image to a usually more than 8-color inkjet printer, which prints the data.
-In addition to the proof data, a digital proof must carry a Mediawedge by UGRA / FOGRA or IDEAlliance to be legally binding.
-Thanks to the standardized mediawedge, the print shop is able to check the proof for correctness.
-Since many printers don’t have the neccessary metrology at hand, digital proofs are often directly provided with a test report, which documents the accuracy of the measured values of the media wedge directly on the proof.
+The proof data is converted into separations, then reassembled into a composite image to correctly simulate overprinting and trapping.
+The data is then transferred as a newly created composite image to an inkjet printer, usually with more than 8 colours, which prints the data.
+In addition to the print data, a proof must also carry a UGRA/Fogra media wedge in order to be color-consistent and legally binding.
+Thanks to the standardised wedge, the printer is able to check the proof for correctness.
+Since many printing houses do not have this measuring technique at hand, the proof is often provided directly with a test report that shows the correctness of the measured values of the media wedge directly on the proof.

 Earlier methods such as Chromalin etc. are no longer available on the market today.